-All students will be using our new registration system, Student Planning, to register for Fall 2020 courses.
+All students will be using our registration system, Self-Service, to register for Spring 2022 courses.
 Please make sure to visit the following links prior to your registration day:

-- Student Planning - Information about Student Planning
+- Self-Service - Information about Student Planning in Self-Service

-- Registration guide for Student Planning – a guide to online registration & viewing your degree audit
+- Registration guide – a guide to online registration & viewing your degree audit

-Registration for the spring semester is divided into three distinct time periods.
+Registration for the fall semester is divided into three distinct time periods.

 - Priority registration for individual classes